-• Gen Ed Emerging Issues Prerequisites: (ENGL 70 or ENGL 75 OR (ESOL 72 and ESOL 73) (formerly ACE 140)
+Gen Ed Emerging Issues

+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL

+73) or ESOL 100

+(formack ACE 140)

 Examines leadership through an analysis of various leadership qualities and styles in the fields of business, government, the law, and the military.
-By utilizing a wide variety of sources, including readings, films, and experiential exercises, students will explore the concept of leadership as well as developing/improving their own leadership skills.
+By utilizing a wide variety of sources, including readings, films, and experiential exercises, students will explore the concept of leadership as well as developing/ improving their own leadership skills.